Roseyroseo/Is_Less_More-Analyzing_Ratings_by_Recipe_Complexity/README.md

 The model was evaluated using Root Mean Squared Error (RMSE), which penalizes large prediction errors more heavily.
 The model achieved an RMSE of 0.4909, meaning that, on average, the model's predictions deviated from the actual ratings by approximately 0.49 on a scale of 1 to 5.
 Sample predictions (e.g., 4.68, 4.63) demonstrate that the model tends to predict values near the upper range of the target variable, with less variation compared to the actual values.

-While the RMSE suggests moderate accuracy, the model is limited in its predictive ability because it is overly simplistic.
-It only uses two quantitative features and assumes a linear relationship between these features and avg_rating.
-Furthermore, the small variation in predictions suggests the model may not fully capture the underlying complexity of recipe ratings, which is to be expected as it does not take into account one of the most important (yet abstract and difficult to capture) factors in rating a recipe: taste.
+While the RMSE suggests moderate accuracy, the model is limited in its predictive ability because it's overly simplistic.
+It only uses two quantitative features and assumes a linear relationship between these features and `avg_rating`.
+Furthermore, the small variation in predictions suggests the model may not fully capture the underlying complexity of recipe ratings, which is to be expected as it does not take into account one of the most important (yet abstract and difficult to capture) factors in rating a recipe: subjective taste.

 ---